Caatinga parakeet: Distribution and habitat

-The Caatinga parakeet subspecies E. c. caixana is the more northerly of the two.
+The subspecies E. c. caixana is the more northerly of the two.
 It is found in northeastern Brazil from Maranhão east to the Atlantic Ocean and south as far as northwestern Bahia.
 The nominate subspecies is found in east-central Brazil south of the São Francisco River in Bahia and Minas Gerais.
 The species inhabits pristine and second-growth caatinga, a dry landscape characterized by thorny vegetation, shrubs, and succulents.
 It also occurs in cerrado and moister woodlands.

 Behavior

 Movement

-The Caatinga parakeet has no known movement pattern, but it probably makes local movements in response to the availability of food.
+It has no known movement pattern, but it probably makes local movements in response to the availability of food.

 Feeding

-The Caatinga parakeet's diet has not been fully investigated.
+The diet has not been fully investigated.
 It is known to feed on fruits of figs (Ficus), cactus, and several other plants.
 It has been reported feeding on flower buds.
 It also feeds on crops like rice, maize and sorghum.

 Breeding

-The Caatinga parakeet's breeding season is not well defined, but it seems to be within the August to March period.
+The breeding season is not well defined, but it seems to be within the August to March period.
 It typically excavates its nest in arboreal termitaria.
 The clutch's range in the wild is not known for certain but nests with up to six eggs have been found.
 In captivity the typical clutch size is six, the incubation period is at least 16 days, and fledging occurs about six weeks after hatch.

 Vocalization

-The Caatinga parakeet's flight calls are "high-pitched screeching 'scraart scraart' cries, as well as a softer, shorter and bisyllabic 'tchit tchit' and loud 'cherr-chee'."
+The flight calls are "high-pitched screeching 'scraart scraart' cries, as well as a softer, shorter and bisyllabic 'tchit tchit' and loud 'cherr-chee'."